Bayesian Model Averaging with Exponentiated Least Square Loss: Experiments

-In Experiment 1, the first 50 candidates $\{\bff_1, \ldots, \bff_M\}$ are closer to truth $\bfeta=\bff_1+0.5\Delta$ than other candidate $\bff_j$ ($j>50$), yet they are not very correlated when $s=1$.
-Sparsity is preferred when correlations are not strong among predicting features (in our experiment, the first 50 candidates), and GMA-0 is to output sparser estimator than GMA-BMAX.
-Therefore, we would expect GMA-0 achieving smaller regret than GMA-BMAX in this situation.

-Although GMA-BMAX is worse than GMA-0 when the basis are not very correlated, it beats EWMA, STAR and PROJ when iteration $k$ is large enough.
+In Experiment 1, the first 50 candidates $\{\bff_1, \ldots, \bff_M\}$ are closer to the truth $\bfeta=\bff_1+0.5\Delta$ than other candidate $\bff_j$ for $j>50$, yet they are not very correlated when $s=1$.
+Sparsity is preferred when correlations are not strong among the predicting features (in our experiment, the first 50 candidates), and GMA-0 is to output sparser estimator than GMA-BMAX, GD-BMAX and GD-MH-BMAX.
+Therefore, we would expect GMA-0 achieving smaller regret than GMA-BMAX, GD-BMAX and GD-MH-BMAX under this situation.
+Although GMA-BMAX, GD-BMAX and GD-MH-BMAX are worse than GMA-0 when the bases are not very correlated, they beat EWMA, STAR and PROJ when the iteration $k$ is large enough.

-Figure~\ref{fig:exp1} compares the performance of GMA-BMAX, GMA-0 and EWMA. (a), (b) and (c) illustrate the histograms of regrets with 100 replicates.
+Figure~\ref{fig:exp1} compares the regrets of GMA-BMAX, GD-BMAX, GD-MH-BMAX, GMA-0 and EWMA. (a-e) illustrate the histograms of the regrets with 100 replicates.
 The corresponding cumulative frequencies are presented in Table~\ref{table:exp1-2}.
-Since Corollary~\ref{COR:opt-GMA} indicates the optimal deviation bound is obtained by $k \to \infty$, we pick up $k=150$ for GMA-BMAX and GMA-0 in order to make a fair comparison.
-As the histograms show, although EWMA has the most replicates which are close to zero, the distribution of EWMA estimator is the most dispersive with the most extreme values among these three methods.
-The performance is consistent with ~\citet{DalTsy07, DalTsy08} and \citet{DaiRigZhang12} which state that EWMA estimator is optimal in expectation but sub-optimal in deviation.
-Therefore, we would expect GMA-BMAX and GMA-0 enjoy more concentrated distribution than EWMA because they are also optimal in deviation. (d) shows the convergence of GMA-BMAX and GMA-0.
-Note that GMA-BMAX and GMA-0 both initialize with $\bfpsi^{(0)}=0$, but they produce difference estimators after the first iteration ($k=1$), GMA-BMAX selects $j\in\{1,\ldots,M\}$ that minimizes $\log J(\bff_j)$, whiles GMA-0 selects $j\in\{1,\ldots,M\}$ that minimizes $Q(\bff_j)$ and the first stage output is actually the empirical risk minimizer $\bff_{k_1}$ where $k_1=\argmin_{j}\hMSE(f_j)$.
-Moreover, since sparse model is preferred in this scenario, GMA-0 has smaller regret than GMA-BMAX, and they both converge fast with a few iterations.
+Since Proposition~\ref{prop:opt-GMA} indicates that the optimal deviation bound is obtained by $k \to \infty$, we pick $k=150$ for GMA-BMAX, GD-BMAX, GD-MH-BMAX and GMA-0 in order to make fair comparison.
+As the histograms show, although EWMA has the most replicates in which the regrets are close to zero, the distribution of the EWMA estimator is the most dispersive with many extreme values compared to other methods.
+The performance is consistent with~\cite{DalTsy07, DalTsy08} and \cite{DaiRigZhang12} which state that the EWMA estimator is optimal in expectation but sub-optimal in deviation.
+Therefore, we would expect GMA-BMAX, GD-BMAX, GD-MH-BMAX and GMA-0 enjoy more concentrated distribution than EWMA because they are also optimal in deviation. (f) shows the convergence of GMA-BMAX, GD-BMAX, GD-MH-BMAX and GMA-0.
+We observe that GD-BMAX and GD-MH-BMAX show faster convergence compared to GMA-BMAX, which is consistent with Proposition~\ref{PROP:opt-GD}.
+Moreover, the GD-MH-BMAX algorithm approximates GD-BMAX well with small perturbations, which is consistent with Proposition~\ref{PROP:GD-approxlogJ-MH}.